Skip to the main content

 Attendance Statement and Reporting Requirements

-1. The Never Attended grading roster opens the first day after add/drop and remains open for 8 days.
-You have up until midnight of the 8th day to post your Never Attended rosters.
+1. The Instructor Verify Participation roster opens the first day after add/drop and remains open for at least 2 calendar days.

-4. You should wait until at least two class meetings, if possible, before the window closes to make sure you have seen students who registered during the last days of add/drop.
+4. You should wait until after the Drop without Record End date but before the window closes if possible to make sure you have seen any student who may register during the last days of add/drop.

-6. If you have marked a student as Never Attended in error, you will need to send an e-mail to Peter J. Biegel, College Registrar, (biegelp@palmbeachstate.edu) indicating the Student’s Name, I.D. and reference number of the class.
-NOTE: One e-mail for each student is required, as this e-mail will serve as the grade change request and be placed in the student’s file.
-Once you Save Changes, even if the window is still open, you must contact me to have the WN removed from the student’s record.
+6. To make changes to what you submitted once the window has closed, you will need to send an e-mail to your CAMPUS REGISTRAR indicating the Student’s Name, Id and reference number of the class.
+NOTE: One e-mail for each student is required as this e-mail will be placed in the student file

 Block Scheduling Templates